Disclaimer: Hikaru no Go was written by Yumi Hotta and illustrated by Takeshi Obata. I do not, in any way, profit from this story.

 Hikaru plopped down in front of the goban and began to wipe off the dust with his sleeve.
 He easily located two bowls of go stones placed nearby.

 "Hmm..."
 Hikaru looked closer at the wood.
 "Maybe Jii-chan stopped using this because of this stain."

 Hikaru traced the dark mark with his fingertip.

+"Is this blood?"
+Hikaru questioned with disgust.
 "Can you even get blood out of wood?
 Stupid stain."

 He wiped harder, wondering whether or not applying some of his spit would work better.